-The article reports that when the ice-pack melts as the Antarctic summer approaches, this marks the increase in primary productivity of endemic plankton communities.
+As Antarctic summer approaches, this marks the increase in primary productivity of endemic plankton communities.
 When it melts, the ice frees the nutrients it has accumulated and these are used by the plankton.
-Dr Escutia says "this phenomenon influences the dynamics of global primary productivity".

 Since ice first expanded across Antarctica and caused the dinoflagellate communities to specialize, these species have been undergoing constant change and evolution.
 However, the IACT researcher thinks "the great change came when the species simplified their form and found they were forced to adapt to the new climatic conditions".